codewars/docs/content/languages/lambdacalc/authoring.md

 The only way to arrive at JavaScript values from compiled Lambda Calculus code is passing its compiled form a JavaScript value in testing; there is no way to embed JavaScript values in Lambda Calculus code - not even passing it `Number`s, which will be transparently encoded ( or generate an `EvalError`, when `numEncoding = None` ).

-Note that there are _no `String`s_ in Lambda Calculus syntax, though you can pass and manipulate `String`s in testing ( ie. in JavaScript ).
+Note that there are _no `String`s_ in Lambda Calculus syntax, though you can pass and manipulate `String`s in testing ( i.e. in JavaScript ).

 Also note that _all_ passed `Number`s will be transparently encoded, which will generate a `RangeError` for negative numbers in most `numEncoding`s.